Shure SM7: Podcast

 The SM7 was largely unknown outside of professional audio circles until it began to be used for podcasting in the mid-2000s.
 The early podcasters shared equipment ideas, and the SM7B gained a new audience.
 The microphone was used for the podcasts of 99% Invisible, The Joe Rogan Experience, My Favorite Murder, WTF with Marc Maron, Snap Judgment, Song Exploder and more.
-Shure saw a steep increase in sales.
 In 2014, gamers and streamers began using the SM7B, including Shroud.

 The podcast Twenty Thousand Hertz dedicated an episode to the SM7 in May 2021, written by Andrew Anderson, calling it an "iconic" microphone with highly directional sound.

 The success of the SM7B in professional podcasting applications led Shure to devise a new microphone for home podcasters and streamers.
 In 2020, Shure introduced the MV7 model, keeping the style of the SM7 but reducing it in size, designing a completely new transducer element with greater acoustic isolation, and providing it with active digital audio circuitry, connecting via USB cable.
 The MV7 swiftly picked up a large share of the home podcasting market, and was named the best podcast microphone by Rolling Stone magazine in 2021.